 Jonathan Bench

-Jonathan is chair of Harris Bricken’s corporate practice group, where he helps public and private companies with international and domestic business transactions.
+Jonathan is chair of Harris Sliwoski’s corporate practice group, where he helps public and private companies with international and domestic business transactions.
 His clientele includes companies from Asia, Europe, Africa, and the Americas.
 Jonathan has worked and consulted in the U.S., Asia, and South America and is fluent in Mandarin and Cantonese Chinese.

 He is an emerging blockchain legal expert and enjoys developing international legal strategies with promising web3 projects.